-In a country of gorgeous coastlines, a multitude of paradise-like islands, photogenic waterfalls, and fabulous historic cities, a landlocked city might find itself pushed to the background.
-So is the fate of Zagreb, Croatia’s capital city and probably the most underrated destination in the country.
+A landlocked city might find itself pushed to the background in a country of gorgeous coastlines, many paradise-like islands, photogenic waterfalls, and fabulous historic towns.
+So is Zagreb’s fate, Croatia’s capital city and probably the most underrated destination in the country.

 Anyone who wants to get the “full Croatian picture” can’t skip Zagreb.
-Far removed from the beach resorts of Dalmatia and the country quietness of Istria, Zagreb provides you with some welcome sophistication and an insight into big-city life in Croatia.
+Far removed from the beach resorts of Dalmatia and the country quietness of Istria, Zagreb provides some welcome sophistication of big-city life in Croatia.

+If you want to experience an excellent contrast, head to Zagreb after visiting a city like Dubrovnik.
 It’s a city that still feels “undiscovered,” unlike most other Croatian landmark destinations.
-If you decide to visit Zagreb, you’ll be richly rewarded with loads of things to do.
+If you decide to visit Zagreb, you’ll be richly rewarded with many things to do.

-You might wonder how long you should spend in Zagreb and that’s what this post is all about.
-Generally speaking, first-time visitors can get a good grasp of the city in two days.
-Spending 48 hours in Zagreb is enough time to explore its Upper Town aka the historic core of the city, the Lower Town with the city’s greatest square, and the green parks in the south, which offer a refuge from the hustle and bustle of downtown Zagreb.
-And, this leaves you time to explore other nearby cities (Venice anyone!?).
+You might wonder how long you should spend in Zagreb, and that’s what this post is all about.
+Generally speaking, first-time visitors can grasp the city well in two days.
+Spending 48 hours in Zagreb is enough time to explore its Upper Town, aka the city’s historic core, the Lower Town with the city’s grandest square, and the green parks in the south, which offer a refuge from the hustle and bustle of downtown Zagreb.
+And this leaves you time to explore other nearby cities (Venice, anyone!?).

-But hey, if you have more time you can dig much deeper and discover its hidden gems.
+But hey, if you have more time, you can dig more deeply and discover its hidden gems.